-Why "Just put yourself out there" may not be working for you
+Why Exposure Therapy may not be working for you

 The Common Advice: “Just Put Yourself Out There” 🤷♀️

 When it comes to overcoming social anxiety, beyond therapy and medication, you’ve probably heard advice like, “Just talk to more people” or “Just put yourself out there.”
+This is a form of Exposure Therapy, where you gradually face the situations that make you anxious in order to reduce your fear over time.
 It’s common advice—but if you’ve ever tried it, you know it’s not that simple.

 Maybe you’ve pushed yourself to start conversations or join group discussions, but the anxiety still lingers.
 Your mind freezes, your words stumble, or the connection you’re hoping for just doesn’t happen.
 And when it’s all over, instead of feeling accomplished, you head home with your social battery drained, feeling frustrated, and thinking, “This will never work.
 I’ll always be stuck with social anxiety.”